tylerlong/subx-demo-todomvc/README.md

 ## Note

 - Pitfall: You should not save props in constructor and use it in render.
 Because they will not be tracked at all.
-- Can we use global store obj?
-- Check number of renders
+- > This page is using the development build of React.